fwojciec/w11i.me/src/posts/graphql-server-go-part1.md

 }
 ```

-I'll leave it up to you to complete the implementations of the remaining Author resolver methods.
+I'll leave it up to you to complete the implementations of the remaining \*Author `mutationResolver` methods.

 ### mutationResolver CreateBook, UpdateBook and DeleteBook methods

 We've done the bulk of the work required to create and update books previously in our implementation of the `Repository` interface.
-We therefore just need to connect the previously created `Repository` methods to the respective resolvers.
-Here's the code for the `CreateBook` resolver, for example:
+We therefore just need to connect the previously created methods to the respective resolvers.
+Here's the code for the `CreateBook` resolver:

 ```go
 func (r *mutationResolver) CreateBook(ctx context.Context, data BookInput) (*pg.Book, error) {